 “I love my Army career because no matter what role I have had, I could always see the positive impacts we could make to people’s lives and that was, and is, very special.”

 “The Army can enforce punctuality and attention to detail as well as numerous other skills that Defence members take for granted, but it also teaches you the skills to assess complicated situations, multitask and make decisions quickly.
-I do think you need to be a certain kind of person who thrives off a high-paced, every changing environment as well.”
+I do think you need to be a certain kind of person who thrives off a high-paced, ever-changing environment as well.”

-“My roles in the Reserves have all been focused on helping people develop into leaders and prepare them for their careers in the Army.
+As an Army Reservist, Ms Horan said she still feels the same passion and purpose for helping others.“My roles in the Reserves have all been focused on helping people develop into leaders and prepare them for their careers in the Army.

 Ms Horan is also responsible for the Defence and Space Landing Pad at Lot Fourteen, which serves to attract and assist international companies to establish operations in South Australia.